kodecocodes/swift-algorithm-club/Bucket Sort/README.markdown

 Where **n** = #elements and **k** = #buckets

+On the **best case** the algorithm distributes the elements uniformily between buckets, a few elements are placed on each bucket and sorting the buckets is *O(1)*.
+Rearranging the elements is one more run through the initial list.
+On the **worst case** the elements are sent all to the same bucket, making the process takes *O(n^2)*.

 ## Pseudocode

-A [pseudocode](https://en.wikipedia.org/wiki/Bucket_sort#Pseudocode) of the algorithm is as follows:
+A [pseudocode](https://en.wikipedia.org/wiki/Bucket_sort#Pseudocode) of the algorithm can be as follows:

     function bucketSort(array, n) is
         buckets ← new array of n empty lists